TheAcharya/MarkerData-Website/docs/Databases/notion-prerequisite.md

 ## Obtain your Database URL

-1. Go to your Notion Database, and right-click on the view and click **Copy link to view**
+1. Go to your Notion Database, and right-click on the view and click **Copy link to view**.

 ![Copy Notion URL](/assets/notion_url.png)